sporacid/spore-meta/README.md

 `meta::for_each_*` family of function allows to iterate through a reflection structure's tuple, such as fields or functions.
 The interface takes a single functor that should accept a single non-type template parameter of the given struct type.
-Optionally, the functor can return `spore::meta_continue`, `spore::meta_break` or `spore::meta_return` to control the flow of iteration.
+Optionally, the functor can return `spore::meta_result` to control the flow of iteration.
 The end result of the control flow will be returned to the caller.

 ```cpp
 constexpr auto func = []<meta_field field_v> {